Contact Health Promotion

 Meals and snacks Accordion Closed

-Eating meals and snacks throughout the day provides a steady supply of nutrients and energy for your body and your brain.
+Eating meals and snacks throughout the day provides a steady supply of nutrients and energy for your body and your mind.
 Try to include a source of protein and fiber with your meals and snacks to make your energy last longer.
 Quick breakfast and snack ideas include:

 - Fresh, whole fruit, such as apples or oranges with a small handful of nuts